BiQiWHU/All-day-CityScapes-segmentation/README.md

 Please click <a href="isis-data.science.uva.nl/cv/1ADcityscape.zip"> here</a> to download ```All-day CityScapes```.

+If the link doesn't work, please use download from:  isis-data.science.uva.nl/cv/1ADcityscape.zip

 For CopyRight issue, we only provide the rendered samples on both training and validation set of the original ```CityScapes```.

 All the sample name and data folder organization from ```All-day CityScapes``` is the same as the original ```CityScapes```.